vinod2242/Basic-Calculator/README.md

 - HTML
 - CSS
 ---
-How to Run:
+## How to Run

-1️⃣ **Install Flask** (if not already installed): pip install flask
+1️⃣ **Install Flask** (if not already installed):

+pip install flask

+markdown
+Copy
+Edit

 2️⃣ **Run the Flask app**:

 python app.py

+css
+Copy
+Edit

-3️⃣ **Open your browser and go to:** http://127.0.0.1:5000/
+3️⃣ **Open your browser and go to:**

+http://127.0.0.1:5000/

-You will see your calculator ready to use in your browser
+✅ You will see your calculator ready to use in your browser.